Skip navigation

 Why is this medication prescribed?

-Meperidine injection is used as a short-term treatment to relieve severe, acute pain (pain that begins suddenly, has a specific cause, and is expected to go away when the cause of the pain is healed) in people who are expected to need an opioid pain medication and who cannot be treated with other pain medications.
+Meperidine injection is used to relieve severe pain.
 Meperidine injection is also used before and during surgery or other medical procedures.
 Meperidine injection is in a class of medications called opiate (narcotic) analgesics.
 It works by changing the way the body senses pain.

 How should this medicine be used?

 Meperidine injection comes as a solution (liquid) to inject subcutaneously (just under the skin), intramuscularly (into a muscle), or intravenously (into a vein).
-It is usually injected subcutaneously or intramuscularly once every 3 to 4 hours as needed.
-Use meperidine injection exactly as directed.
+Inject subcutaneously or intramuscularly once every 3 to 4 hours as needed.

 Your doctor may adjust your dose of meperidine injection during your treatment, depending on how well your pain is controlled and on the side effects that you experience.
 Talk to your doctor about how you are feeling during your treatment with meperidine injection.
 If you feel that your pain is not controlled or if your pain increases, becomes worse, or if you have new pain or an increased sensitivity to pain while you are using meperidine injection, call your doctor.
 Do not use more of it or use it more often than prescribed by your doctor.